rpuntaie/blog/haskell.rst

 - *application* of constructor
 - *application* of constraint

+Due to currying application can take place at every space, not just when all parameters but the last are available.
+Parentheses might be needed.

+The actual application can only take place when an actual value is provided, not when the compiler sees a mapping.
+Performing the mapping is called *β-reduction*.

 A *constructor* constructs a type.
 It is like a function signature without implementation, that can be applied to actual argument values, though.